matttarantino/TitanChat/README.md

 You will Need MongoDB running: https://www.mongodb.com/

-For s3 to work on Local Machines, we have to add the following.
+For s3 to work on Local Machines, we have to add the following:

 ### `./client/.env.local`

 ### `REACT_APP_AWS_ACCESS_KEY = AKIA6ICJUY2LLLVI7QMH,  REACT_APP_AWS_SECRET_KEY = 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`

-For Server Authentication to Work, we have to add the following
+For Server Authentication to Work, we have to add the following:

 ### `./server/.env.local`